otobongfp/ledger-guard/README.md

 - **Blockchain Integration**: Uses LTO Network to anchor logs for immutability.
 - **Identity Management**: Supports user registration, role assignment, and approval workflows.
 - **HTTP Signature Authentication**: Ensures secure interactions using signed HTTP requests.
 - **Redis Integration**: Serves as the primary data store for user and log data.
+(Would be replaced by postgres in the future).
 - **Swagger Documentation**: Provides easy-to-use API documentation.

 ---